-Governor Newsom's N-33-20 order requires all individuals living in California to "stay home or at their place of residence except as needed to maintain continuity of operations of the federal critical infrastructure sectors," and additional sectors designated as critical by the State Public Health Officer.

-A business must fall under one of the federal critical infrastructure categories or be specifically identified on the State Public Health Officer's Essential Critical Infrastructure Workers list in order to be identified as an essential business.
-Businesses identified in these critical sectors may continue working as specified.
+Governor Newsom's Executive Order N-33-202, requires all individuals living in California to "stay home or at their place of residence except as needed to maintain continuity of operations of the federal critical infrastructure sectors," and additional sectors designated as critical by the State Public Health Officer.
+A business must fall under one of the federal critical infrastructure categories or be specifically identified on the State Public Health Officer's Essential Critical Infrastructure Workers list in order to be identified as an essential business.3 Businesses identified in these critical sectors may continue working as specified.
 While each sector contains examples of work that is permitted, individuals who are not necessarily working, but are participating in the associated sectors, such as customers would also be permitted.
 Deputies should not contact persons, conduct traffic stops or ask for proof of essential worker status.
 There is no requirement that employees carry proof of essential worker status.

 Individuals may leave their homes to access necessities such as food, prescriptions, health care, or to care for elderly or disabled friends or family.
-So long as an individual is maintaining a safe social distance of six feet from people who aren't part of their household, it is ok for them to go outside for exercise, a walk or fresh air.
-Additionally, people can walk, run, hike and bike in their local neighborhoods as long as they continue to practice social distancing of six feet.
-This means avoiding crowded trails and parking lots.
 "When people need to leave their homes or places of residence, whether to obtain or perform the functions above, or to otherwise facilitate authorized necessary activities, they should at all times practice social distancing."

-On April 30, 2020, the "outdoor recreation" guidance on the California Coronavirus Response website was updated to include additional outdoor activities.
 It is okay to go outside to go for a walk, to exercise, and participate in healthy activities as long as the individual maintains a safe physical distance of six feet and gathers only with members of his or her household.
-The website contains a non-exhaustive list of permitted outdoor recreation activities.
-Permitted activities include, but are not limited to: athletics; picnics (with stay-home household members only); hiking (trails/paths allowing distancing); jogging and running; watching the sunrise or sunset; and yoga.
+The California Coronavirus website contains a non-exhaustive list of permitted outdoor recreation activities.4 Permitted activities include, but are not limited to: athletics; picnics (with stay-home household members only); hiking (trails/paths allowing distancing); jogging and running; watching the sunrise or sunset; and yoga.